KazKozDev/textflow/README.md

 "Improve pacing in the action sequence"
 "Find all instances of telling instead of showing"
 ```

-**Just like in modern IDEs:**
-- Visual Studio Copilot — for code assistance
-- Cursor AI — for intelligent code editing
-- **TextFlow** — for intelligent prose editing

-No complex commands or syntax — just natural conversation with your editing assistant.

 ### 🤖 Cascade AI Agent